jonco5555/Payment-Scheme/docs/crypto.md

 # Cryptographic Primitives

 This page describes the cryptographic building blocks used by the payment scheme.
-All elliptic-curve operations use the **BLS12-381** pairing-friendly curve via the [`py-ecc`](https://github.com/ethereum/py_ecc) library.
+All elliptic-curve operations use the **BLS12-381** curve via the [`py-ecc`](https://github.com/ethereum/py_ecc) library.

 ## BLS12-381 Curve